YHQZ1/YHQZ1/README.md

 ---

-## About
+# About

-Computer Science undergraduate with a backend-first focus, working on scalable services, APIs, databases, and infrastructure automation.
+Computer Science undergraduate focused on backend engineering and system fundamentals.
+I work on building scalable services, well-structured APIs, and data-driven systems with an emphasis on reliability and clarity.

-Interested in clean architecture, distributed systems fundamentals, and building systems that behave predictably under load.
+I’m particularly interested in clean architecture, distributed systems concepts, and infrastructure that behaves consistently under pressure.
+I value thoughtful design, strong fundamentals, and systems that don’t fall apart when things get real.

 ---

-## Technical Expertise
+# Technical Expertise

 ### Languages & Fundamentals